Food By Themes

 Image credit: @explodingbelly

 Four Seasons Cendol is best known for selling some of the best chendol in Singapore.
 The Toa Payoh stall serves their take on the cold, sweet treat with a generous amount of coconut milk and gula melaka, as well as toppings, ranging from pandan jelly to red beans.
-Recently, they’ve also launched Ice Blended Cendol ($2.60), served in a cup for easy enjoyment while on the go.
+They also have the popular Ice Blended Cendol ($2.60), served in a cup for easy enjoyment while on the go.

 Read our Four Seasons Chendol review.